Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: ML application with DFT

-Next, we discuss the site-resolved spin-orbit anisotropy energy which is computed as $E_{aniso}=E_{100}-E_{001}$\cite{BhandariPRA016}, where $E_{100} ~\rm{and}~ E_{001}$ are PBE$+U+$ SOC computed atomic site energies for spin-quantization along [100] and [001] directions.
+Next, we discuss the site-resolved spin-orbit anisotropy energy which is computed as $E_{\mathrm{anis}}=E_{100}-E_{001}$\cite{BhandariPRA016}, where $E_{100} ~\rm{and}~ E_{001}$ are PBE+$U$+SOC-computed atomic site energies for spin-quantization along the [100] and [001] directions.
 Generally, $4f$-elements contribute to \gls{ku}, and $3d$-elements contribute to the magnetic moments in rare-earth-based magnets.
-The spin moments of rare-earth ion is anti-parallel to the spin moment of $3d$ ion, which is also the case for neo-magnet.
-The site contribution of Nd-element to \gls{mae} is given in Table \ref{tab:sitecontribution}.
-In our \gls{pbe} + $U$ + \gls{soc} calculations, we did not impose symmetry, which means all the atoms are inequivalent due to the $P_1$ crystal symmetry.
+The spin moments of the rare-earth ion are anti-parallel to the spin moment of the $3d$ ion, which is also the case for neo-magnets.
+The site contribution of the Nd-element to crystalline anisotropy energy is given in Table~\ref{tab:sitecontribution}.
+In our \gls{pbe}+$U$+\gls{soc} calculations, we did not impose symmetry, which means that all the atoms are inequivalent under the $P_1$ crystal symmetry.
 All eight Nd atoms split into eight different sites.
-We find that the individual on-site energy differs significantly for the atoms belonging to the same crystallographic site.
-Interestingly, for at least one Nd (Nd$_1$) at $4f$ has a negative contribution to MAE as given in Table~\ref{tab:sitecontribution}, indicating a planar anisotropy.
-Theoretically, we can infer that Nd has a tendency to be planar at the $4f$ site, differing from the $4g$ site, which is strictly uniaxial along the crystalline $ c$ direction.
-These results are consistent with experimental results reported in Ref. \cite{HaskelPRL05}.
+The individual on-site energies differ significantly for the atoms of the same crystallographic site.
+Interestingly, at least one Nd (Nd$_1$) at $4f$ has a negative contribution to crystalline anisotropy energy, as given in Table~\ref{tab:sitecontribution}.
+Theoretically, it can be inferred that Nd has a tendency to be planar at the $4f$ site, differing from the $4g$ site, which is strictly uniaxial along the crystalline $ c$ direction.
+These results are consistent with experiment\cite{HaskelPRL05}.

-Table \ref{cedoped} shows the computed values of the magnetic moments and magnetic anisotropy in Ce-substituted neo-magnet at Nd-$4f$ sites as Ce-atom carries small spin magnetic moment $\sim 1 \mu_B$ as compared to Nd $\sim 3\mu_B$ which is negative with respect to Fe-moments.
-Moreover, the orbital moment does not fully cancel the spin moment in Nd, while in Ce, the net spin + orbital moment vanishes.
+Table~\ref{cedoped} shows the computed values of the magnetic moments and magnetic anisotropy in the Ce-substituted neo-magnet at Nd-$4f$ sites.
+The Ce-atom carries a small spin magnetic moment $\sim 1 \mu_B$ compared to the Nd $\sim 3\mu_B$ moment.
+Moreover, the orbital moment does not entirely cancel the spin moment in Nd, unlike in Ce, where the net spin + orbital moment vanishes.
 Therefore, there is an increase in the net magnetic moment with Ce.
-On the other hand, magnetic anisotropy is significantly reduced because the Ce-site contribution is much smaller than Nd.
-The calculated value of $K_u$ is slightly underestimated with the experiment (see Table I).
-This is reasonable given the choice of $U$ value used for Ce and $Nd$ $4f$-states (we used $U_{eff}=2$ eV for Ce and~$4$~eV for Nd) in the calculations.
+On the other hand, magnetic anisotropy is reduced because the Ce-site contribution is much smaller than that of Nd.
+The calculated value of $K_u$ slightly underestimates the experiment (see Table~I), which is reasonable, given the choice of the $U$-values used for the Ce and Nd $4f$ states.
+We used $U_{\mathrm{eff}}=2$ eV for Ce and $4$~eV for Nd in the calculations.